-Lighting for a Planted Aquarium
+Planted Aquarium Light

 Color of Light (Spectrum)

 Giving your plants light they can use is very important.
 Plants use very little yellow, orange, violet, and almost no green light.
 These colors are present in bulbs so that you can see them reflected off your plants, animals, and décor.
-They are important for creating a vibrant, beautiful aquarium; but not for actual plant growth.
+They are important for creating a vibrant, beautiful aquarium, but not for actual plant growth.

 Soft white is sometimes used to create more viewing light.
 It's not very effective for growing plants.
-There is very little red light, and only a little Actinic Blue.
-It does not promote algae growth and will only help plants a little, if a lot is used.
+There is very little red light and only a little Actinic Blue.
+It does not promote algae growth and will only help plants a little if a lot is used.

-Plants use a specific kind of blue light called, Actinic Blue, for vegetative growth.
-Vegetative growth is the growth of the plant leaves, and stems.
-Growing plants entirely under Actinic Blue light will make them grow very bushy, and leafy.
+Plants use a specific kind of blue light called Actinic Blue for vegetative growth.
+Vegetative growth is the growth of the plant leaves and stems.
+Growing plants entirely under Actinic Blue light will make them grow very bushy and leafy.

 Soft white bulbs are designed to emit very little of this light to increase efficiency.
 Actinic Blue light is not very visible.
 Our eyes do not see this color very well.
 By reducing Actinic Blue, soft white bulbs are able to create more visible light with less energy.

-Algae uses red light to conduct photo synthesis.
+Algae uses red light to conduct photosynthesis.
 This scientific fact can be used to limit algae growth.
 Using only a little red light will slow algae growth.
 The less you use, the slower algae can grow.

 Unfortunately, restricting the amount of red light will also dull the reds in your aquarium.
-Red highlights in your aquarium, will show off all the subtle hues of green in your plants.
+Red highlights in your aquarium will show off all the subtle hues of green in your plants.

 So what is bright light?
-Planted aquarium hobbyist refer to bright light as heavy light.
-Heavy light is the gardeners equivalent of full sun.
-Direct sun light is about 6000 kelvin per square meter depending on atmospheric clarity.
-Your aquarium isn't a yard or out-door garden.
-The plants do not have trees, building, clouds, or many other things obstructing the light for large portions of the day.
+Planted aquarium hobbyists refer to bright light as heavy light.
+Heavy light is the gardener's equivalent of full sun.
+Direct sunlight is about 6000 kelvin per square meter, depending on atmospheric clarity.
+Your aquarium isn't a yard or outdoor garden.
+The plants do not have trees, buildings, clouds, or many other things obstructing the light for large portions of the day.
 Also, you are growing aquatic plants that typically grow at depths greater than two feet.

 Low light is enough light to see your fish.
 Low light is what usually came with your fish tank.
-Low light is light that is less then 1.5 watts per gallon of fluorescent grow light.
-Low light is enough light to grow only the most hardy of aquatic plants.
+Low light is light that is less than 1.5 watts per gallon of fluorescent grow light.
+Low light is enough light to grow only the hardiest of aquatic plants.
 These plants include: